gary19941216/bitcoin-fluc-detector/cassandra/README.md

       ```sudo service cassandra start```

       Make sure you have done step2 and step3 on every instances before starting.

       If some instances haven't been stopped, those instances will have problem being adding into the cluster.

       Start the node one by one.

       Starting from the seed nodes.

       Make sure to start the next one only if the previous one is added into the cluster without any problem.

       Use ```nodetool status``` to check.

+  8. If any error occurs, start from step2 and step3 on every instances.

+      Skip the configuring part to step 7, if you are confident all the files are configured corretly.